 The specification is designed to develop linguistic skills alongside developing a knowledge of the culture and society of countries where French is spoken.
-Students will broaden their vocabulary and develop their grammatical knowledge to be able to use the language more independently whilst developing their understanding of Francophone society, politics and culture.
-This will also include the study of a by a French director in Year 12 and a book by a French author in Year 13.
+Students will broaden their vocabulary and develop their grammatical knowledge to be able to use the language more independently whilst developing their understanding of topics relating to French society, politics and culture.
+This will also include the study of a play by a French director in Year 12 and a book by a French author in year 13.

 Paper 1: Reading, listening and writing 40% 2 hr 30

 Aspects of French society (Modern and tradition values, cyberspace and Equal rights

 The paper tests reading, listening and writing skills through a series of exercises including a translation of a 100 word passage into English.